The Most Stylish London Hotels for Under $300 a Night

 Courtesy of Marriott International

-• Neighborhood: Bethnal Green
+NEIGHBORHOOD: Bethnal Green

-Before it opened as a hotel in 2010, this 1910 Edwardian landmark (which later got an art deco refresh) spent decades as a municipal building.
-Its modish nooks and crannies even made cameos in movies like Atonement and Snatch.
-Architecture buffs will swoon over the Town Hall Hotel’s domed skylight, veined columns, and grand marble staircase in the lobby, where vintage furnishings evoke a Mad Men–era office.
 True to its adaptive reuse spirit, the 97 rooms and suites are dramatically different in style and scale—some have original fireplaces, others have full kitchens; many feature glass room partitions that allow the original architecture to shine through.
-The hotel is home to the two-Michelin-starred Brazilian Italian restaurant Da Terra, and while its Bethnal Green location—an East London neighborhood that used to feel out of the way for travelers—is really coming into its own.
-Within a two-minute walk of the front door, you’ll reach the Young V&A (the children’s outpost of the Victoria and Albert Museum) and Satan’s Whiskers, currently ranked No. 29 on the World’s 50 Best Bars list.
+The hotel is home to the two-Michelin-starred Brazilian Italian restaurant Da Terra, and while Bethnal Green used to feel somewhat out of the way for travelers, the East London neighborhood is really coming into its own: Within a two-minute walk of the front door, you’ll reach the Young V&A (the children’s outpost of the Victoria and Albert Museum) and Satan’s Whiskers, currently ranked No. 21 on the World’s 50 Best Bars list.

 Sign up for our newsletter